Expected Sales Tax Due FAQ

 Q: My expected sales tax due seems off in Arizona, Pennsylvania, Tennessee, Texas or Virginia.
 Why is this?

 Q: I'm already collecting taxes.
-Why does my dashboard say I'm not collecting enough?
+Why does my Dashboard and Expected Report say I'm not collecting enough?

 There are a few reasons why these two totals could be different: